 Job seekers with desirable skills are quick to surface on a hiring manager’s radar, and it’s not unusual for them to be targeted by more than one employer.
-In fact, Robert Half staffing and recruiting experts have seen an uptick in the number of candidates receiving multiple job offers.
+In fact, staffing and recruiting experts have seen an uptick in the number of candidates receiving multiple job offers.
 A new Robert Half survey finds nearly six in 10 job seekers have received two or more offers at the same time.

 What do you do if you find yourself in this enviable position?
 Here are five tips that can help you choose the right job:

 Tip #1: Remember your primary goals

 Get introspective.
 What are you really looking for in a new role?
 Even if circumstances beyond your control, such as a layoff due to a merger or acquisition, helped set you on your current career path, stop to consider what you specifically want to achieve with your next position — beyond just getting a new job, of course.
 For example, are you looking for:

 - A higher salary?